Fugees: The Score

 The musical qualities of the first Fugees record were revisited with their sophomore effort The Score, which was released in February 1996.
-The Score was Fugees' final record before their disbandment the following year.
+The Score was the Fugees' final record before their disbandment the following year.

 The Score became one of the biggest hits of 1996 and one of the best-selling hip-hop albums of all time.
-The Fugees first gained attention for its cover versions of old favorites, with the group's reinterpretations of "No Woman No Cry" by Bob Marley & the Wailers and "Killing Me Softly with His Song" (first recorded by Lori Lieberman in 1971, remade by Roberta Flack in 1973), the latter being their biggest hit.
+The Fugees first gained attention for its cover versions of old favorites, with the group's reinterpretations of "No Woman, No Cry" by Bob Marley & the Wailers and "Killing Me Softly with His Song" (first recorded by Lori Lieberman in 1971, remade by Roberta Flack in 1973), the latter being their biggest hit.

 The album also included a re-interpretation of The Delfonics' "Ready or Not Here I Come (Can't Hide From Love)" in their hit single, "Ready or Not", which featured a prominent sample of Enya's "Boadicea" without the singer's permission.
 This prompted a lawsuit resulting in a settlement where Enya was given credit and royalties for her sample.
 The group members have continuously thanked and praised Enya for her deep understanding of the situation, for example in the liner notes of The Score.

 The Fugees won two 1997 Grammy Awards with The Score (Best Rap Album) and "Killing Me Softly" (Best R&B Vocal Performance by a Duo or Group).

 They produced remixes of Michael Jackson's "Blood on the Dance Floor" and "2 Bad".